 Chief Executive Officer

-Lynn is chief executive officer and co-founder of Sunrun (Nasdaq: RUN), the largest dedicated residential solar company in the United States.
+Lynn is chief executive officer and co-founder of Sunrun (Nasdaq: RUN), the nation’s largest dedicated provider of residential solar, storage and energy services in the United States.
 With Sunrun co-founder Ed Fenster, Lynn invented the business model “solar as a service” that unlocked consumer demand for clean, affordable energy direct from residential rooftops.
-Today with more than $3 billion in installed solar systems across 15 states, Sunrun is revolutionizing how consumers get electricity.
+Today with more than $3 billion in installed solar systems across 22 states and the District of Columbia, Sunrun is revolutionizing how consumers get electricity.
 Before Sunrun, Lynn worked at Summit Partners, where as one of few female venture capitalists, she completed investments with an aggregate market value of over $900 million in the financial services and technology sectors.
-Lynn was named Fast Company’s Most Creative People in Business in 2013 and Forbes’ Women to Watch in 2015.
+Lynn was named one of Fast Company’s Most Creative People in Business in 2013 and Forbes’ Women to Watch in 2015.
 Lynn earned her BS in Science, Technology and Society and MBA from Stanford University.
 In her free time, Lynn brings her competitive spirit to the tennis court and nurtures her appreciation of nature with long walks.
 As a new mom, she also loves spending time with her daughter and husband.

 Ed co-founded Sunrun to make solar affordable for American families.
 He oversees capital raising and legislative and regulatory affairs.
 Under his leadership, Sunrun has enjoyed uninterrupted access to project finance throughout its history.
 Ed has worked to shape public and industry policy with the goal of building a sustainable solar industry.
 Before Sunrun, Ed served as Director of Corporate Development at Asurion Corporation.
 He also worked at The Blackstone Group, completing more than $10 billion in private equity and M&A transactions.
 Ed is a 2010 Ernst & Young Entrepreneur of the Year award winner with Lynn Jurich, a member of the Pew Center on Global Climate Change, and serves as an Advisory Partner to Millennium Technology Value Partners.
 Disrupting the energy industry comes naturally to Ed - when Ed's preschool teacher asked him what his favorite thing was, he replied, "Electricity!"